VOA Broadcasting in Somali

 Programs and Features

-Programs air on AM, FM, shortwave radio and the Internet.
+Programs air on AM, FM, shortwave radio, and the Internet.
 News is also accessible on mobile devices.
-FM Somali stations that carry the program include Radio Mogadishu, Kulmiye Radio, also in Mogadishu, STAR FM in Kenya and parts of Somalia, SBC Radio and Radio Daljir in Puntland, Somalia.
-Radio Garowe in Somalia hosts a link to the program on its website.
-VOA Somali is broadcast via two 24-hour VOA FM transmitters - in Hargeisa, Somalia (Somaliland), and in Djibouti.
+FM Somali stations that carry the programs include Radio Mogadishu, Kulmiye Radio, also in Mogadishu; STAR FM in Kenya and parts of Somalia, and SBC Radio in Puntland, Somalia.
+VOA Somali also broadcasts via three VOA 24-hour FM transmitters - in Mogadishu, Hargeisa, Somalia and Djibouti.

-The radio programs focus in depth on a wide range of Somali affairs, including political and social issues, health topics, development, music and culture.
-Panel discussions, debates, interviews with newsmakers, and call-ins encourage Somalis – both leaders and the general audience – to express their opinions on topics of interest.
-People who drive the news, from the Somali President to insurgents, are interviewed.
+The radio programs focus in depth on a wide range of Somali affairs, including political, security and social issues, health topics, development, music and sports.
+Panel discussions, debates, interviews with newsmakers, and call-ins encourage Somalis – both, Somali leaders, civil society, experts and the general audience – to express their opinions on topics of interest.
+People who drive the news, from the top national and regional level officials to foreign diplomats, community activists and other stakeholders are interviewed.